carlobaldassi/ArgParse.jl/docs/src/arg_table.md

   default is `:store_true`.
 See the section [Available actions and nargs values](@ref) for a list of all available actions and a detailed explanation.
 * `arg_type` (default = `Any`): the type of the argument.
 Only makes sense with non-flag arguments.
-Only works out-of-the-box with string and number types, but see the section [Parsing to custom types](@ref) for details on how to make it work for general types
-  (including user-defined ones).
+Only works out-of-the-box with string, symbol and number types, but see the section [Parsing to custom types](@ref) for details on how to make it work for general types (including user-defined ones).
 * `default` (default = `nothing`): the default value if the option or positional argument is not parsed.
 Only makes sense with non-flag arguments, or when the action is `:store_const` or `:append_const`.
 Unless it's `nothing`, it must be consistent with
   `arg_type` and `range_tester`.